- Set Up A Business

 - Why Greater Copenhagen

 Greater Copenhagen's science cities are innovative hubs home to start-ups, leading companies, universities and public and private research institutions.
-You are welcome to join.
+Consider yourself invited.

 Copenhagen Science City

 Copenhagen Science City constitutes one of the largest areas of education, research and applied science within the fields of pharmacology, health sciences and natural sciences in Europe.
 It comprises the area around the University of Copenhagen, the Metropolitan University College and the Copenhagen University Hospital in the heart of Copenhagen.

 Copenhagen Science City is home to some of the most promising companies and start-ups within cleantech, ICT, healthtech and life sciences, and 20,000 students pass through the area every day.

 Collaboration between business, academia and the public sector

 The research and knowledge institutions in Copenhagen Science City want close collaboration with both the business community and the public sector.
 As a result, businesses can easily establish collaboration with researchers, students and other companies in Copenhagen Science City.